 Therefore, the asbestos removal cost will depend on several factors including:

-- Where you live – Because of the potential health hazards, asbestos removal is never a DIY job.
-And just like car insurance and real estate, the cost of asbestos removal contractor work varies between geographic regions.
+- Where you live – Because of the potential health hazards, asbestos remediation is never a DIY job.
+And just like car insurance and real estate, the cost of asbestos removal services varies between geographic regions.

 - The contractors you hire to inspect and remove – Your local market features contractors with varying degrees of experience and various demands on their schedules.
-No matter what, it’s important to hire contractors from a reputable asbestos removal company who have completed the Environmental Protection Agency’s asbestos training.1 Beyond that, look for professionals with good reviews and affordable rates.
+No matter what, it’s important to hire an asbestos contractor from a reputable asbestos disposal company who has completed the Environmental Protection Agency’s asbestos training to have your asbestos removed.1 Beyond that, look for professionals with good reviews and affordable rates.

-- The amount of insulation you need to remove – You might think that your attic’s square footage is the only factor involved in the volume of asbestos contamination.
+- The amount of insulation you need to remove – You might think that your attic’s square footage is the only factor involved in the volume of asbestos contamination and the cost of removing asbestos.
 However, the total amount of insulation depends on the thoroughness of the original contractor’s job, whether they used a mix of materials, and the specific shape of your attic.

-- The type of new insulation you elect to install – Once you’ve removed the material containing asbestos, you’ll likely want to replace the insulation right away.
+- The type of new insulation you elect to install – Once you’ve removed the material containing the hazardous material of asbestos waste, you’ll likely want to replace the insulation right away.
 Otherwise, you’ll risk higher utility costs.
 Likewise, a lack of insulation protection could expose your home to further damage from humidity, extreme heat, and extreme cold.

 Ready to start getting quotes?

 Not so fast.
-In some cases, attic insulation removal is not the best option—and even if it is, it’s important to thoroughly understand asbestos and its risks.
+In some cases, attic insulation removal is not the best option—and even if it is, it’s important to thoroughly understand asbestos material and the risks of asbestos exposure.

-Next, we’ll lead you through a step-by-step guide to finding the best for your specific situation and budget.
+Next, we’ll lead you through a step-by-step guide to finding the best for your specific asbestos abatement situation and budget.

 Step 1: Understand Your Insulation